CPG Legal – Attorneys at law.

 Property mortgages and vehicle liens must be constituted in a public scripture by a notary public.
 Due diligence must be performed on the assets to serve as guarantees.
 It´s essential to establish who the owner is and, most notably, if there are any pre-existing encumbrances on them.
 Once the notarized document is filed at the Registry and duly registered, the lien or mortgage will appear in the assets as encumbrances.

-Can guarantees be used in a trust structure?
+Can guarantees be used in a money lending trust structure?

 Yes.
 If done correctly, trusts (known as fideicomisos in Spanish) can be a valuable tool for credits and loans.
 A Guaranty Trust can be established, but I can only recommend these structures for mortgage trusts.
 There is a reason for this.
 If you wish to execute a guaranty trust for a mortgaged property, you will have no problem.
 It will be an extremely expedited procedure.
 However, the problem will arise with vehicle liens in a trust.
 When you execute the trust privately, you are excluding the figure of the civil judge.
 In a pure judicial execution, the judge orders the vehicle used as the guarantee to be captured by police.
 In a private trust, you will have no order to capture the car.
 To conclude, property guaranty trusts work fine in Costa Rica.
 However, I can´t recommend the use of trusts for liens.

-What are the statutes of limitations for mortgages and liens?
+What are the statutes of limitations for private money lending in Costa Rica?

 Most loans in Costa Rica are commercial, and thus, civil law does not apply.
 By principle, all commercial loans have a statute of limitations of four years.
 For example, if you signed a promissory note, the creditor has four years (after the deadline) to file the lawsuit and serve you.
 If the fatal time-lapse passes, that statute of limitations on the principal occurs.
 However, mortgages are different and have a statute of limitations of ten years that begin when the payment deadline passes.
 It´s worth noting that the statute of limitations on interest has a smaller time frame of just one year.